Hidden Tower Rock Climbing

 : ... : Hidden Tower

 From the start of Double-Blind Study use a variety of hueco holds through a V6/7 sequence to gain the face at the 1st bolt.
 Clip the 2nd bolt before venturing through a balancey sequence of slopers, pinches and less-than-positive holds on your way to the crux.
 Make a body-length left hand move out to a decent pinch on the arete from a poor one-pad half-moon pocket with the right (V8).
 Stay composed through a blind slap to a slopey sidepull jug left of the arete, from which you clip the 3rd and last b...[more]
-Browse More Classics in NM
+Browse More Classics in New Mexico

 BETA PHOTO: The Hidden Tower Wall.
 Routes start on the short b...